sivaganeshan/defi_staking_frontend/README.md

 Before running this application, Make sure you have installed MetaMask wallet as an extension in your favourite browser and configure rinkeby network (https://medium.com/@mail.bahurudeen/setup-a-metamask-ethereum-wallet-and-use-it-to-send-and-receive-ether-4f3b99360e4f).

-Also add some test ETH from rinkey faucet.(https://faucet.rinkeby.io/)
+Also add some test ETH from rinkeby faucet.(https://faucet.rinkeby.io/)

 To get RONE ERC 20 token, ping https://twitter.com/rndmposter with the eth address.